hackclub/hackclub/workshops/web-scraping/README.md

 After saving your code, you should see an array being printed in your console with the information on each player.
 Pretty awesome, right!
 Plus, all the code is typesafe!

-You can find the source code for this project [here](https://github.com/CometCode-io/web-scraper).
+You can find the source code for this tutorial [here](https://github.com/CometCode-io/web-scraper).